Austin Allegro: Allegro 3 (1979–1982)

 1981 Allegro 3 with round headlights.

 The Allegro 3 with its modernised styling.

 The Allegro 3, introduced at the end of 1979, used the "A-Plus" version of the 1.0-litre A-Series engine (developed for the forthcoming new Metro), and featured some cosmetic alterations in an attempt to keep the momentum going, but by then the Allegro was outdated, and was now up against high-tech opposition in the form of the Ford Escort III and Vauxhall Astra Mk.1/Opel Kadett D, both launched within a year of the Allegro's facelift and both featured hatchback bodies with front-wheel-drive.
-The cosmetic alterations were fairly minimal; the Allegro 3 gained a new grille with the new Austin-Morris "chevron" logo; it carried the Allegro 3 name, bore a larger bumper and gained additional side indicators.
+The cosmetic alterations were fairly minimal; the Allegro 3 gained a new grille with the new Austin-Morris "chevron" logo; it carried the Allegro 3 name, bore a larger bumper and gained additional side indicators, whilst the rear boot lid on saloons was superficially restyled with the number plate moved from below the rear bumper and revised rear lamp clusters to accommodate the now compulsory fitment of fog lamps.
 The interior was modernised with new components such as a new upper dashboard moulding (famously using the same air vents as the Jaguar XJ6), a more modern instrument binnacle and a round four spoke steering wheel.
 By now, however, British Leyland was working on an all-new car to replace the Allegro and Maxi during the early 1980s - the LC10 - which would eventually emerge as the Austin Maestro.